FastPictureViewer Codec Pack 2.2R3

 (From April 24, 2010)

-FastPictureViewer Codec Pack licenses now covers maintenance releases and all future 2.x versions: we are now in a position to offer free updates to our customers, through our own software delivery system.
+FastPictureViewer Codec Pack licenses now covers maintenance releases and all future 3.x versions: we are now in a position to offer free minor updates (3.x) to our licensed customers, through our own software delivery system.
+The download link that licensed users receive as part of the delivery instructions can be used again in the future to retrieve 3.x updates.

 What happened to the free version?